The Italian Digital Nomad Visa is real, yay!

 A grounded conclusion

-Italy rewards those who respect the process.
+Italy rewards people who respect the process.